bckfnn/taggersty/README.md

 2. The templating is speedy.
 3. Content and html attributes are correctly escaped.
 4. The whole java language is available in your templates.
-5. Alsways perfectly matched html tags.
+5. Always perfectly matched html tags.
 6. Support indented as well as 'minified' putput.

 Cons: